realprogrammer5000/SlipstreamVPN/tos.md

 <h2 id="if-you-break-your-promises">If you break your promises</h2>
 <ul>
 <li>We may choose to perform no action, warn you, terminate your account, increase your data cap usage or other account action.</li>
-<li>We won’t always inform you when you have broken their terms of the agreement or when we have taken action.</li>
+<li>We won’t always inform you when hey have broken their terms of the agreement or when we have taken action.</li>
 </ul>
 <h2 id="limitations-to-our-promises">Limitations to our Promises</h2>
 <ul>